sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 ================

 Introduce the four coordinates :math:`\mathbf{q} = [q_1, q_2, q_3, q_4]^T` for
-the lever angle, shoulder extension, shoulder rotation, and elbow extension.
+the lever angle, shoulder extension, shoulder rotation, and elbow flexion.
 We will also need generalized speeds :math:`\mathbf{u} = [u_1,u_2,u_3,u_4]^T` which we define as :math:`\mathbf{u} = \dot{\mathbf{q}}`.